Ready for Simple Holiday Decorating Trends?

 This trend is not just 2023.
 Have you noticed that the ideas presented here are not that colorful?
 One color or a combination of neutrals in different values are fairly predominant.
 Nostalgic themes will never go out of style and I am guilty of hanging every memorable ornament on my tree no matter what the color.
 To create a more formal or sophisticated “statement” try using only one hue.
 Want to express yourself in a dramatic or theatrical sense?
 A monochromatic theme is individualistic and impressive and can be absolutely stunning.
 Some of my favorites are shown here.

 Hanukkah decor can easily be incorporated in a monochromatic theme with simple ornaments interspersed in a garland.
 A statement piece of favorite art sets the stage.

 Notice how a little Red goes a long way in the refined Farmhouse theme below.

 The idea is to cozy up the winter season, bring the light inside, and embrace hygge (see my former post here ).
 The Biophilia trend is here to stay and will grow as we have a natural attraction to nature.
 I plan to write more about my studies in this area soon.
 The “biophilia effect” describes a number of positive impacts experienced when this affinity is evoked through a sensory experience of nature: sight, sound, smell, or feel.
 Candlelight, favorite scents, cozy tactile throws and pillows all contribute to a sense of well-being, comfort and joy.

 I hope you have enjoyed some of the ideas I’ve shared which tend towards an attraction to simplicity and nature.
-In closing I share a photo of my own entry to my home from last year.
+In closing, I share a photo of my almost finished tree and of my own entry to my home from last year.
 Simple!
 I can’t wait for next week to start my decorating!
 Happiest Holidays from our home to yours!